Published · Updated ·

 That's what UndetectedGPT does.
 Instead of measuring how "AI" your content looks, it rewrites the statistical patterns (perplexity, burstiness, sentence structure variation) so that detectors like Originality.ai can't distinguish it from human writing.
 In our testing, text that scored 85%+ AI on Originality.ai dropped to under 5% after processing through UndetectedGPT.
 Not by stuffing in random words or breaking grammar.
 By genuinely restructuring how the text reads.

 Originality.ai is the toughest detector out there.
 It's the one that catches content other tools miss.
 So if you want a real solution, you need a tool that's specifically built to handle that level of scrutiny.
-At $19.99/month (Starter plan), UndetectedGPT lets you skip the detector entirely instead of paying for one.
-With a 96% bypass rate and a free tier to test before you commit, the value case is straightforward.
+At $19.99/month (Plus plan), UndetectedGPT lets you skip the detector entirely instead of paying for one.
+With a 96.2% bypass rate and a free tier to test before you commit, the value case is straightforward.

 The question isn't which detector to use.
 The question is: do you want to keep measuring the problem, or do you want to fix it?